India: Fire erupts at Tata iPhone parts plant in Tamil Nadu – DW – 09/28/2024

 What do we know so far?

-Indian media outlets and Reuters news agency reported that the plant in the village of Uddanapalli is involved in manufacturing accessories for the Apple iPhone.
+Indian media outlets and Reuters news agency reported that the plant in the village of Uddanapalli manufactures accessories for the Apple iPhone.

 A TEPL spokesperson confirmed that was an "unfortunate incident of fire at our plant in Hosur, Tamil Nadu."